 More on this: 10 ways to build resilience to help kids cope with life

 I’ve been an advocate for Lyn Worsley’s Resilience Doughnut program for years.
-I was first introduced to it back in 2011 when one of our local schools hosted a talk for parents.
-The program is practical and solutions-based, offering actual things we can do to support our children’s resilience and ultimately achieve good mental health literacy.
+Ever since I was first introduced to it back in 2011 when one of our local schools hosted a talk for parents.
+The program is practical and solutions-based.
+It offers actual things we can do to support our children’s resilience and ultimately achieve good mental health literacy.